 The French Guiana K-VIII record is situated in from the coastal wetland savanna of French Guiana.
 The record was taken within a landscape of pre-Columbian mounded agricultural fields, with the principal aim of investigating ancient human land use associated with these earthworks on a local scale.
 From this earliest part of the record, the fossil pollen spectra indicate seasonally-inundated savanna, dominated by Cyperaceae and Marantaceae until 0.8 ka when human inference is detected.
-In the post-European period after ~0.5 ka, however, charcoal abundance increases, probably reflecting more intensive use of fire by colonial populations.
-This again is a record that reflects substantial anthropogenic impact on the landscape, and is therefore not suitable as an independent proxy record of climate-induced vegetation change; at least not within the last ~0.8 ka.
+In the post-European period after ~ 0.5 ka, however, charcoal abundance increases, probably reflecting more intensive use of fire by colonial populations.
+This again is a record that reflects substantial anthropogenic impact on the landscape, and is therefore not suitable as an independent proxy record of climate-induced vegetation change; at least not within the last $\sim 0.8 \,\mathrm{ka}$ .

-Climate-vegetation interaction in Southern and Southeastern Brazil different grassland ecosystems such as 'Campos' and 'Campos de Altitude' (high elevation grassland) (Fig. 6E).
-The Atlantic rainforest occurs in S-SE Brazil as a 100 to 200 km narrow zone in the coastal lowlands along the Atlantic Ocean, and on the coastal eastern slopes of the mountain ranges.
+Climate-vegetation interaction in Southern and Southeastern Brazil to 200 km narrow zone in the coastal lowlands along the Atlantic Ocean, and on the coastal eastern slopes of the mountain ranges.
 The tropical semi-deciduous forest occurs further inland in SE Brazil.
 The Cerrado is found primarily in C Brazil, but also in the N part of SE Brazil.
-The subtropical grasslands are found in highland S Brazil and lowlands of the southernmost region of S Brazil.
-Additional background information is provided in SI-3.
+The subtropical grasslands are found in highland S Brazil and 5 lowlands of the southernmost region of S Brazil.
+Additional background information is provided in the Supplement.

-The vegetation in S-SE Brazil includes forest ecosystems such as the tropical Atlantic rainforest, Araucaria forest, semi-deciduous forest, 'Cerrado' (savanna woodland) and
+The vegetation in S-SE Brazil includes forest ecosystems such as the tropical Atlantic rainforest, Araucaria forest, semi-deciduous forest, "Cerrado" (savanna woodland) and different grassland ecosystems such as "Campos" and "Campos de Altitude" (high elevation grassland) (Fig. 6e).
+The Atlantic rainforest occurs in S-SE Brazil as a 100